 Source and target backup repositories, gateway servers or WAN accelerators (if they are involved in the backup copy process).

-Source and target backup proxies (onhost or offhost) or WAN accelerators (if they are involved in the replication process).
+Source and target VMware backup proxies or WAN accelerators (if they are involved in the replication process).

 Backup repository and tape server.